Webcomic / Ctrl+Alt+Del

 - Kill Streak: Parodied in the strip "Perky", with Modern Warfare 2 having a perk that lets you play as RoboCop after 30 kills.

 - Life Embellished: Tim Buckley describes Ethan as a "stylized version" of himself (his avatar looks more or less like Ethan with shorter hair), and Lucas likewise of his best friend.
-Ethan has gradually evolved away from this (or so we hope considering how stupid he is).
+Ethan has gradually evolved away from this.
 It's visually apparent in this comic.

 - Limited Wardrobe: Nobody in this strip changes their clothes except for plot reasons.